Introduction to Sunk Cost Examples

 In the present case, the amount of $ 5 million already spent is a sunk cost as the company will no longer be able to recover it.
 So, it should not form a part of the decision-making process.
 The management should make the decision as per the current banking and housing industry environment.
 Taking the decision without the consideration of sunk costs will let the management to abandon the project as it will limit their losses incurred to $ 5 million as otherwise, they might have to lose the additional $ 10 million if it decides to complete the project.
 The company can use the additional $ 10 million for some other project which suits better to the prevailing business environment.

 Conclusion – Sunk Cost Examples

 The cost that the entity has already incurred and cannot be recovered is known as the sunk cost.
-These costs should not form the part of decision-making process i.e., the person making the decision regarding whether to continue the investment in the ongoing project, should not consider the sunk cost as these costs are the cost which cannot be recovered and instead of that one should consider only the relevant costs while taking the decision.
+These costs should not form the part of decision-making process i.e., the person making the decision regarding whether to continue the investment in the ongoing project, should not consider the sunk cost as these costs are the cost that cannot be recovered and instead of that one should consider only the relevant costs while taking the decision.
 Some of the managers, however, consider the sunk costs as well while making the decision and continue the investments in the projects because of the amounts already invested by them in the project and fear of losing the money already invested.
 Practically, the amount already spent earlier by them should be considered as the sunk costs, and therefore should be excluded while taking the decision about the further investments.

 This is a guide to the Sunk Costs Examples.
 Here we discuss the top 3 practical sunk cost examples with a thorough explanation.
 You can also go through our other suggested articles to learn more –